 Last week, I wrote about “The Secret Life of Adulterers,” as I reminisced about the first major film I made, What Happened in Room 13.
-Watch it here for free.
 Some suggest it’s the finest short film ever made in Uganda, a masterpiece, but it’s mostly because of the Oscar-deserving performance of the actors.

 They are famous comedians in Kampala.
 Richard Tuwangye, Ann Kansime, Veronica Namanda, Gerald Rutaro and Bugingo Hannington, famous names from the famous Fun Factory.
 At the time of making Room 13, I was inexperienced.
 They, however, did a great job of making the script come alive.
 Without them, the film might not have been as successful as you see it.